GeromeRen/sonarqube/README.md

 * <strong>Create Azure Fabric Cluster in Azure</strong> - Select: UbuntuServer 16.04-LTS
 * <strong>Create Azure SQL Database in Azure</strong> - Make sure to select  collation as SQL_Latin1_General_CP1_CS_AS as required by SonarQube
 * <strong>Expose port 9000 in your Azure Fabric Cluster Load Balancer for SonarQube to access</strong>
-* <strong>Create Azure File in Azure</strong> - Mount as container host volume for SonarQube persistence using SMB protocol Data Volumes with SMB Global mapping
-Use RDP to access the Ubuntu machine: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-nodetypes
+* <strong>Create Azure File share in Azure</strong> - To host the entire SonarQube home directory Use RDP to access the Ubuntu machine: https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-nodetypes
 * <strong>Expose port 9000 in your Azure Fabric Cluster Load Balancer for SonarQube to access</strong>
 * <strong>Config firewall in sonarqube to allow service fabric cluster IP access</strong>